John E. Wool: Battle of Queenston Heights

 When he volunteered at the age of 28, he was commissioned as a captain in the 13th United States Infantry Regiment on April 14, 1812.
 He fought at the Battle of Queenston Heights in 1812, where he was shot through his thighs.

-John E. Wool led a commando-like strike team of 60 men through unguarded terrain hidden in the thicket of maple trees that successfully surprised and captured the enemy cannon thus defeating their crew.
-But the cannon was spiked by the British before being captured.
+During the battle, Wool led a commando-like strike team of 60 men through unguarded terrain hidden in the thicket of maple trees that successfully surprised and captured the enemy cannon, but the cannon was spiked by the British before being captured.
 On the heights above the British and Canadians, the Americans fanned out.
-The Americans hid among the trees and foliage, and the Americans continued firing their muskets at the British and Canadians as they crested up the hill.
-The Americans sheltered behind trees, logs, and bushes sniped at the British.
-British commander Isaac Brock charged in the open with his men against the sheltered Americans but was shot and killed by an American marksman who had hidden behind a tree.
+The Americans hid among the trees and foliage, and continued firing their muskets at the British and Canadians as they crested the hill.
+British commander Isaac Brock charged in the open with his men against the sheltered Americans but was shot and killed by an American marksman hidden behind a tree.
 Another British commander John Macdonell also died leading a charge against sheltered concealed Americans.
-Even though the Americans held a superior position.
-Their morale was low, they were intimidated by the Native American Allies of the British whom they greatly feared, and had weak leadership.
+Even though the Americans held a superior position, their morale was low, they were intimidated by the Native American Allies of the British whom they greatly feared, and had weak leadership.
 Eventually the Americans lost the battle.